xpack-3rd-party/raspberrypi-pico-sdk-xpack/README.md

 ## Branches

-Apart from the unused `master` branch, there are two active branches:
+In addition to the original `main` branch, there are two xPack specific branches:

-- `xpack`, with the latest stable version
+- `xpack`, with the latest stable version (default)
 - `xpack-develop`, with the current development version

 All development is done in the `xpack-develop` branch, and contributions via